These fall fantasy books will make you want to curl up in a cozy sweater with a hot drink.

 It follows Florence Day.
 Florence is a ghostwriter for a prolific romance author.
 The problem is, after a terrible breakup, she no longer believes in love.
 It’s as good as dead.

-Until she finds a ghost standing at the funeral parlor’s front door.
+Until she finds a ghost standing at the funeral parlour’s front door.

 28. These Witches Don’t Burn by Isabel Sterling